ackermannQ/vscode-botpress-bpdependencies/README.md

 - 🔍 **Context Menu for `bpDependencies`**

-  - Easily **add or remove dependencies** in the `bpDependencies` field of your `package.json`
+  - Easily **add or remove dependencies** in the `bpDependencies` field of your `package.json`.
-  - Auto-detect available interfaces based on your local file system
+  - Auto-detect available interfaces based on your local file system.

 - ⚙️ **Scaffold New Botpress Integrations**

-  - Quickly bootstrap new bots, integrations or plugins from the VS Code context menu
+  - Quickly bootstrap new bots, integrations or plugins from the VS Code context menu.
-  - Choose your destination folder and let the extension generate the structure
+  - Choose your destination folder among `integrations`, `bots` or `plugins` and let the extension generate the structure.

 - 📃 **Generate `hub.md` file**

-  - Generate a `hub.md` file based on your `package.json` information
+  - Generate a `hub.md` file based on your `package.json` information.
   - Use the AI to generate a concise and helpful `hub.md` that documents what this project is.

 ---

 ## 🚀 Getting Started

-1. Install this extension from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/)
+1. Install this extension from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=ackermannQ.botpress-tools)
 2. Right-click in your project’s `package.json` or inside the folder you want to create a new addon
 3. Use the `Botpress` context menu to add dependencies or scaffold a new integration